syncthing/syncthing/README.md

 The following features are _not implemented but may be implemented_ in the future:

+ * Syncing multiple directories from the same syncthing instance.

  * Automatic remote node discovery using a DHT.
 This is not technically very difficult but requires one or more globally reachable root